 The BLM-Alaska continually updates the Alaska Land Information System (ALIS) to reflect current status of all federal mining claims within Alaska.
 The computer data base, Alaska Case Retrieval Enterprise System (ACRES) can be accessed at sdms.ak.blm.gov/acres/acres_menu.
 In 1999, a joint agreement between the State of Alaska and the Bureau of Land Management was reached to allow active mining information available to the public via the internet.
 For BLM, the website is http://sdms.ak.blm.gov/sdms/.
-The interactive database is made available through the Department of Natural Resources has an interactive database at http://akmining.info/.
+The Alaska Department of Natural Resources has an interactive database at http://akmining.info/.

 BLM is seeking GPS data available for any federal claims.
 This data will be compared with our digitized mining claim boundaries, and will improve the accuracy of your ground location.
 A form to assist in the collection of your data is available in pdf format.